Corteza Federation

 Corteza Federation enables different Corteza instances to establish a federated network to freely and securely exchange information.

-This document helps you through the process of setting up your federated network and configuring data sharing.
+This guide walks you through the process of setting up your federated network and configuring data sharing.

 Federated Nodes

-A federated node is a Corteza instance (server) with the Federation feature enabled.
+A federated node is an independent Corteza instance with the Federation feature enabled.
+In a federated network, each node operates autonomously but can connect with other nodes to securely exchange information.

-A node can expose data to its destination nodes (acts as an origin), or consume shared data from its origin nodes (acts as a destination).
+A node can expose data to its destination nodes (acting as an origin), or consume shared data from its origin nodes (acting as a destination).

 |

-Before we can exchange any data between the nodes, they need to go through the node pairing process.
+Before any data can be exchanged, the instances must establish a secure connection through the node pairing process.

 Node pairing